Automate Complex Tasks with Multi-Agent AI Systems

 How Would Syntora Approach This?

-Syntora approaches the problem by designing and implementing a coordinated system of specialized AI agents on your own cloud infrastructure.
-The initial step would involve a discovery phase to map out existing workflows, identify key data sources, and define specific business logic for automation.
+Syntora addresses these challenges by designing and implementing a coordinated system of specialized AI agents on your own cloud infrastructure, specifically tailored for independent insurance agencies and benefits platforms.
+The initial step would involve a comprehensive discovery phase to map out existing workflows, identify key data sources (such as Applied Epic, Vertafore, HawkSoft, carrier portals, or legacy databases like Rackspace MariaDB), and define the specific business logic required for automation.

-The technical architecture would typically feature a single FastAPI endpoint deployed on AWS Lambda to act as an ingest point for new requests.
-A primary "dispatcher" agent, often powered by the Claude API, would analyze incoming requests (e.g., a new claim email) and route them to the appropriate specialist agent.
+The technical architecture would typically feature a single FastAPI endpoint deployed on AWS Lambda, serving as the ingest point for new requests, such as incoming FNOL reports, policy comparison requests, or benefits enrollment triggers.
+A primary "dispatcher" agent, often powered by the Claude API, would analyze these incoming requests – for example, parsing a new claim email for type and urgency, or categorizing a benefits enrollment status – and then route it to the appropriate specialist agent.

-Each specialist agent would be a dedicated Python function designed for a specific task.
-For example, one agent might use an OCR library to extract text from a PDF, another might call the Claude API with a specific prompt to categorize an input and extract relevant entities, and a third might use the httpx library to asynchronously query an internal database via its API for related details.
+Each specialist agent would be implemented as a dedicated Python function, designed for a specific task.
+For instance, one agent might use an OCR library to extract text from a scanned PDF FNOL report, while another might call the Claude API with a specific prompt to categorize an insurance inquiry and extract entities like policy numbers or client names.
+A third agent could use the httpx library to asynchronously query an internal database, an agency management system like Applied Epic or Vertafore, or a carrier portal API for related policy details or claims history.

-An orchestrator function would manage the entire workflow and its state.
-This enables flexible, non-linear processing, allowing the system to wait for multiple agents to complete their tasks before combining their outputs and passing them to a subsequent agent.
-This might involve an agent applying custom routing logic, implemented as a clear Python function, to assign or categorize the task.
-Supabase would typically be used to log each agent's activity for a given request ID, creating a complete audit trail.
+An orchestrator function would manage the entire workflow and its state, enabling flexible, non-linear processing.
+This allows the system to wait for multiple agents to complete their tasks (e.g., data extraction and policy lookup) before combining their outputs and passing them to a subsequent agent.
+This could involve an agent applying custom routing logic – implemented as a clear Python function – to assign a claim to a specific adjuster based on specialty and workload, or to assign a client service request to Tier 1 or Tier 2 within Hive CRM, potentially leveraging Workato for real-time automation.
+Supabase would typically be used to log each agent's activity for a given request ID, creating a complete and auditable trail of claim processing, policy comparisons, or enrollment status.

-The final agent in a workflow would format the processed data and push it into an industry-specific platform via a direct API integration.
-Structured logging with structlog, sending data to AWS CloudWatch, would be integrated for observability.
-Clients would need to provide access to their existing APIs, document relevant business logic, and offer domain expertise for agent validation and system refinement.
-The deliverables for an engagement would include the deployed cloud infrastructure, the documented multi-agent system code, an audit trail mechanism, and operational runbooks.
+The final agent in a workflow would format the processed data and push it into the relevant industry-specific platform, such as Applied Epic, Vertafore, HawkSoft, or Hive CRM, via direct API integration.
+Structured logging with structlog, sending data to AWS CloudWatch, would be integrated for comprehensive observability.
+For a successful engagement, clients would need to provide access to their existing APIs (e.g., agency management systems, carrier portals), clearly document relevant business logic, and offer domain expertise for agent validation and system refinement.
+The deliverables for an engagement would include the deployed cloud infrastructure, the documented multi-agent system code, a robust audit trail mechanism, and operational runbooks.

 Process Tasks in 8 Seconds, Not 8 Minutes